viet34tqc/file-storage/README.md

 ## Techstack

 - Framework: NextJs
 - Authentication: Clerk.
 Alternatively, you can use 'next-auth'.
-I'm using it because it works well with Convex
+I'm using Clerk because it works well with Convex
 - Backennd service: Convex.
-This is all-in-one backend service: database, file storages.
+This is an all-in-one backend service: database, file storages.
 TODO: replace this with a self-hosted backend.
 - Styling: Tailwind and shadcn ui
+- Storybook: For component UI demo

 ## How to setup